thumbliner/thumbliner/loop.md

 Cries, gets fed.
 Next time, cries sooner—and louder.

 ### Driver
-Steers and brakes, feels the jerk or the smooth glide, keeps adjusting until it's right.
-Inconsistent braking muddies cause and effect—you add noise to the feedback.
+Steers and brakes, feels the jerk or the smooth glide, keeps adjusting until it’s right.
+Inconsistent braking muddies the cause-and-effect—you add noise to the feedback.

 ### Shopper
 Makes a purchase, waits for delivery, tries it out, then updates buying behavior for next time.
 When feedback arrives late, learning slows—so you lean on shortcuts like "trust this brand."